Redbridge, Southampton: Governance

 Falling within the boundaries of the City of Southampton, which is a unitary authority, there is only one tier of local government covering Redbridge.
 Three of the 48 councillors on Southampton City Council are elected for the Redbridge ward.
 As at June 2015, one of Redbridge's councillors is an Independent (Andrew Pope) and two (Catherine McEwing and Lee Whitbread) represent the Labour Party.

 On a national level Redbridge is part of the Southampton Test parliamentary constituency.
 This seat is currently held by Alan Whitehead, also of the Labour Party.
 Prior to Brexit in 2020, it was represented by the South East England constituency for the European Union parliament.

 Demography

 At the 2001 census, Redbridge ward had a population of 14,432, and a population density of 36.03 persons per hectare.

 Transport

 Redbridge is served by Redbridge railway station which offers hourly services into Southampton City Centre, Eastleigh, Romsey, Salisbury and Chandlers Ford.
-The area is also served by a number of bus operators, predominately First Hampshire & Dorset and Bluestar.
+The area is also served by a number of bus routes, predominately Bluestar.
 The area is easily accessible by car with M271 motorway and A35 road both running through Redbridge.